Spain's Rajoy triumphs with big election majority

 MARKET FRIENDLY

-Spain's stock and bond prices may initially react positively to the vote because Rajoy, a former interior minister, is seen as market friendly and pro-business.
+Spain's stock and bond prices may initially react positively to the vote because Rajoy is seen as market friendly and pro-business.

 Rajoy, who will not be sworn in until around Dec.
 20, will not get much breathing space.